 The path goes up from Portwrinkle to a golf course.
-According to a sign walkers have right of way, which is somewhat comforting.
+According to a sign, walkers have right of way, which is somewhat comforting.

 The South West Coast Path cuts right through Tregantle Fort, which was built in 1860 as a military defense to protect Plymouth’s naval base from France.
 (The Brits and the French have been at war on and off for centuries.)

 Today the fort is used for military rifle training.
 When the fort is being used for firing practice, walkers have to detour around.
 And how would walkers know, besides stopping to listen carefully for gunshots?
+Turns out there is no ear-craning involved; if there's a red flag hoisted where the coast path cuts through, you can't enter the grounds.
+Today, no flag.
+We enter.

 On the other side, we see a pretty sad-looking sorry-for-itself excuse of a flag.
 Is it just a red T-shirt?
 A kitchen towel?